AristotleRazak/s-processor-school-management-system/usage_guide.md

-INSTALLATION
+---

-How to install class record for backup
+## How to install class record for backup

 1. Click on ‘USER TOOLS’
 2. Click on ‘INSTALLATIONS’